mankadronit/60DaysofUdacity-Challenge/README.md

 - Also learned more about Google's BERT by watching this video https://www.youtube.com/watch?v=BaPM47hO8p8
 - Learned the basics of _torchtext_ and started making a torch dataset for the hackathon data.
 ---

+### Day 39 - Monday, 5th August
+- Learned about Attention layers.
+- Fine-Tuned a BERT model on Colab (P.S: Even on Colab each epoch takes hours).
+- Worked on my kernel for Hackathon Sentimento.
+---